Skip to main content

 });

-const coder = generator({ name: "coder", model: "preset/coding", /* ... */ });
+const chat = generator({ name: "chat", model: "intent/chat", /* ... */ });

-Use a specific model directly
+Name a model directly

 const chat = generator({